ktg5/csgo-cfg/README.md

 `cfg_reset_viewmodel` - resets viewmodel FOV to default and viewmodel offset to 0.

-`cfgreset_other` - resets all commands in the "other." section of the autoexec/cfg to default.
+`cfg_reset_other` - resets all commands in the "other." section of the autoexec/cfg to default.

 ### [Buy binds](https://github.com/ktg5/csgo-autoexec/blob/master/key-binds.png)